ramachandran-lab/ML-MAGES/README.md

 The simulated training data will be included in the folder `data/simulation/sim_train` (not shown), and subsequently used for model training.

-The simulated evluation data will be included in the folder `data/simulation/sim_gene_mlmt` (not shown), and subsequently used for performance evaluation.
+The simulated evaluation data will be included in the folder `data/simulation/sim_gene_mlmt` (not shown), and subsequently used for performance evaluation.

 ## Models
 The `trained_model` folder in this repository contains trained models.